-These camera modules are sold with bundled with the M12 M27280M07S lens (B0165 – with or without an IR lens filter) and a plastic mount.
+These camera modules are sold with bundled with the M12 M27280M07S lens (B0165 – with an IR lens filter) and a plastic mount.
 They are also available without a lens – just an 8.5 mm tall, 18 mm pitch plastic lens mount to protect the sensor during shipping.
 This module is not compatible with metal lens mounts, but most plastic lens mounts – up to 13 mm height – shipped with lenses will fit this board).
 Also, this sensor is available with an IR filter stock lens attached to the sensor (B0162 – not compatible with any M12 or CS lens mount).

 The key benefit of the standard lens mounts available with this module is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available from DLSCorp.
 Click on the Camera Lenses product category for the complete selection of ArduCAM lenses.
 Note, each lens purchased separately comes with its appropriate height lens mount, so you may choose to purchase the camera with only a generic plastic lens mount (to protect the sensor).
 Click on the Camera Lens Mounts product category for information about lens mounts, including compatibility with the various lenses.